lioajieuipoiwerj/pelobowflex_metrics/docs/README.md

 ![Alt](https://i.ibb.co/S0Skbj8/pelokeiser.jpg "Peloton class with target metrics")

 # Metrics
 - Two resistance ranges are displayed.
 The first is for the Keiser bike, the second is for Peloton (in parentheses).
+Resistance conversion is based on [this commonly accepted conversion chart](https://www.sippingandshopping.org/wp-content/uploads/2019/04/Peloton-Keiser-Resistance-Conversion-Chart.jpg).
 - Live and recently added classes do not have metrics.
 It can take a day or more for Peloton to add metrics to a recording.
 - Metrics begin after the 1 minute warm-up.